-Prato Cathedral or Cathedral of Saint Stephen is the main Roman Catholic church of Prato and seat of the Bishop of Prato.
-The work of expansion and renovation of the parish church (probably of the tenth century), which began in the mid-twelfth century, transformed the modest building in one of the most important Romanesque-Gothic churches of Tuscany.
-The Cathedral contains a number of notable works of art, such as Andrea della Robbia’s sculptured relief doorway, Donatello’s pulpit, frescoes by Paolo Uccello, Filippo Lippi and Agnolo Gaddi.
-Between 1386 and 1390 the Chapel of the Sacred Belt was added to the church and each year, on September 8, the Display of the Sacred Belt of the Madonna (the belt which, according to the tradition, was given to Saint Thomas by the Virgin Mary during the Assumption) takes place.
+Prato’s cathedral, otherwise known as the Cathedral of Santo Stefano, is Prato's main Roman Catholic church and the seat of the Bishop of Prato.
+Expansion and renovation of the former 10th-century parish church began in the mid-12th century, transforming the modest building into one of the most important Romanesque-Gothic churches in Tuscany.
+The cathedral contains a number of notable works of art, such as Andrea della Robbia’s sculpted relief doorway, Donatello’s pulpit and frescoes by Paolo Uccello, Filippo Lippi and Agnolo Gaddi.
+The Chapel of the Sacred Belt was added to the church between 1386 and 1390; on September 8, Prato hosts the annual display of the Virgin's Girdle.
+According to tradition, this belt was given to Saint Thomas by the Virgin Mary during the Assumption.

-Palazzo Pretorio is located in the Piazza del Comune, in the city centre of Prato, not far from the Duomo.
-It was built as a prison and seat of the municipal and foreign courts at the end of the thirteenth century.
-It has changes many times and had a troubled history through the changing architectural styles and continuous remodeling of its structure.
-During the 16th century, the building, including the belltower, collapsed.
-It now houses the Civic Museum of Prato.
+Palazzo Pretorio is located in piazza del Comune in Prato’s city center (not far from the main cathedral).
+Originally built as a prison, the building served as the seat of the municipal and foreign courts at the end of the 13th century.
+It has undergone a number of structural renovations and boasts a troubled history, as evidenced by its current non-uniform architectural style.
+During the 16th century, the building and bell tower collapsed.
+The palazzo now houses the Civic Museum of Prato.

-Legend has it that the construction of the sanctuary dedicated to the worship of Mother Mary was decided after miraculous events that happened at the end of the fifteenth century around a picture of the Madonna and Child, painted outside prison of Stinche, which caused a immediate popular devotion.
-It is considered one of the earliest and most notable examples of use of Greek cross plan in Renaissance architecture.
-Work started in 1486 and were completed in 1495, but left unfinished the exterior, which adopts the traditional two-tone green and white in original forms that are reflected in the works of Florence (Santa Maria Novella, San Miniato and the Baptistery).
-Inside, the structure of the basilica shows clear references to the architecture of Alberti and Brunelleschi.
-The entablature is decorated with a frieze in glazed earthenware by Andrea della Robbia; the beautiful stained glass windows depicting the Annunciation, the Nativity, the Assumption, the Visitation, were executed and designed by Domenico Ghirlandaio.
+Legend has it that the construction of this sanctuary dedicated to the Virgin Mary was decided after a series of miraculous events; at the end of the 15th century, a picture of the Madonna and Child painted outside the Stinche prison became object of a miracle, causing immediate popular devotion.
+The sanctuary is considered one of the earliest and most notable examples of Greek-cross layout in Renaissance architecture.
+The structure was built between 1486 and 1495, though the exterior was left unfinished, which vaunts the traditional two-tone green and white in forms found on other structures in Florence (like Santa Maria Novella, San Miniato and the San Giovanni Baptistery).
+Inside, the basilica displays a clear connection to Alberti and Brunelleschi’s architectural styles.
+The entablature is decorated with a glazed terracotta frieze by Andrea della Robbia, while the beautiful stained-glass windows depicting the Annunciation, Nativity, Assumption and Visitation were executed and designed by Domenico Ghirlandaio.